-King County residents can visit any of the 59 Safeway locations in King County to obtain free face masks.
-Customers can obtain two free reusable masks per person in their household, for up to 12 masks total, while at the checkout stand.
+King County has partnered with Safeway and United Food and Commercial Workers International Union Local 21 to distribute 750,000 free face masks at Safeway locations throughout King County starting today.
+Customers at the 59 Safeway locations in King County can obtain two free reusable masks per person in their household, for up to 12 masks total, while at the check stand.
+Disposable masks will also be available for customers who may have forgotten or misplaced their masks at all stores.
 For a list of other mask distribution sites in King County, please visit this website.